kierncb/Python_Data_Job_EDA/README.md

 - Senior Data Engineer, Senior Data Scientist, and Senior Data Analyst have significantly fewer job offers than their junior counterparts.
 This suggests that entry and mid-level roles are more widely available compared to senior positions.

 ## 2. Which country has the highest number of job offers?
-To identify the country with the highest number of job offers, I extracted the values from the `job_country` column and used `value_counts()` to count the job postings for each country.
-The top 10 results were then stored in a new DataFrame, `df_job_country`.

 ### Visualize Data